 - timestamp the current date and time the log entry was written in "%Y-%m-%d %H:%M:%S %Z" strftime format ("%Z" is the time zone name). - address the leased IPv4 address given out and whether it was assigned or renewed. - duration the lease lifetime expressed in days (if present), hours, minutes, and seconds.
-A lease lifetime of 0xFFFFFFF will be denoted with the text "infinite duration". - device-id the client's hardware address shown as numerical type and hex digit string.
+A lease lifetime of 0xFFFFFFF will be denoted with the text "infinite duration". - device-id the client's hardware address shown as numerical type and hex digit string. - client-info the DHCP client id option (61) if present, shown as a hex string.

-- client-info the DHCP client id option (61) if present, shown as a hex string.
-When its content is printable it is displayed. - relay-info for relayed packets the giaddr and the RAI circuit-id, remote-id, and subscriber-id options (option 82 sub options: 1, 2 and 6) if present.
-The circuit id and remote id are presented as hex strings.
-When their content is printable it is displayed. - user-context the optional user context associated with the lease.
+- relay-info for relayed packets the giaddr and the RAI circuit-id, remote-id, and subscriber-id options (option 82 sub options: 1, 2 and 6) if present.
+The circuit id and remote id are presented as hex strings. - user-context the optional user context associated with the lease.